Meghan Markle’s Ethnicity: What Is Her Ethnic Background?

-All eyes will be on the former Meghan Markle, the Duchess of Sussex, as she and her husband, Prince Harry, give an interview to talk show host Oprah Winfrey.
+All eyes are on the former Meghan Markle, the Duchess of Sussex, as she and her husband, Prince Harry, give an interview to talk show host Oprah Winfrey.

+Meghan immediately touched on the topic of race in the United Kingdom, and the treatment she received as a member of the Royal Family.
+In the interview, Meghan told Oprah that members of the Royal Family (whom she wouldn’t name) raised concern that Archie, the son of Meghan and Harry, would be born with dark skin.
+She also alleged that the Royal Family didn’t want Archie to carry the title of Prince or be protected by security as a result, which she implied was also due to Archie’s mixed race.

+Meghan says it was not her decision for Archie not to be given a royal title

 “While my mixed heritage may have created a grey area surrounding my self-identification, keeping me with a foot on both sides of the fence, I have come to embrace that,” she told Elle Magazine.